October 26, 2018

 Opening Reception Friday, October 26, 5-7pm

-Turner Carroll Gallery is pleased and excited to announce the Hung Liu award and creation of a scholarship through the Jordan Schnitzer Museum of Art.
+Turner Carroll Gallery is pleased and excited to announce the Hung Liu/Trillium Award and creation of a scholarship through the Jordan Schnitzer Museum of Art.
 Twelve pieces have been curated by Turner Carroll and will be sold to fund this endowment.
 The award and scholarship will be given annually to an MFA student at the University of Oregon.

-This collection presents a unique opportunity to acquire a significant Hung Liu mixed media work, as well as seeding the award endowment.
-This endowment connects the planned major exhibition of Hung’s work—accompanied by a comprehensive monograph—with the acquisition of 56 Hung Liu artworks by JSMA for their permanent collection.
+This collection presents a unique opportunity to acquire a significant Hung Liu mixed media work while seeding the award endowment.
+This endowment connects the planned major exhibition of Hung’s work—accompanied by a comprehensive monograph—with the acquisition of 55 Hung Liu artworks by JSMA for their permanent collection.

-Turner Carroll will present this highly anticipated, significant body of work at a preview party on October 26 at Turner Carroll Gallery in Santa Fe.
-The purchase of these impressive works will add not only great beauty to their collections, but will also make a lasting contribution to civilization by supporting future artists like Hung who are determined to make the world a better place.
+The purchase of these impressive works will add not only great beauty to your collection, but will also make a lasting contribution to civilization by supporting future artists like Hung who are determined to make the world a better place.

 Work in the exhibition may be viewed here.

 For more information and high resolution images, please visit https://www.turnercarrollgallery.com/press-area/ or firstname.lastname@example.org